Pratik-Dash/React-TypeScriptTutorial/README.md

 ## Credits

-This project was initially inspired by the [FreeCodeCamp tutorial on YouTube](https://www.youtube.com/), with additional modifications for improved functionality and style.
+This project was initially inspired by a FreeCodeCamp tutorial on YouTube, with additional modifications for improved functionality and style.

 ## Screenshots